dhellmann/pymotw-3/source/subprocess/index.rst

 demonstration of signaling between processes using :func:`os.fork` and :func:`os.kill`.
-Since each :class:`Popen` instance provides a *pid* attribute with the process id of the child process, it is possible to do something similar with :mod:`subprocess`.
+Since each :class:`Popen` instance provides a *pid* attribute with the process id of the child process, it is possible to do something similar with ``subprocess``.
 The next example combines two scripts.
 This child process sets up a signal handler for the :const:`USR` signal.